Roger Akelius

-Roger Akelius is a Swedish business magnate.
+Roger Akelius (16 April 1945) is a Swedish business magnate.
 He is the founder of Akelius Residential Property AB, one of Europe's largest real estate companies.

 Early life and education

 Akelius grew up in Stora Mellby, a small village located between Trollhättan and Alingsås.
-His first job was at a dairy farm.
+At eleven, he started his first job at a dairy farm.

-Akelius studied engineering and mathematics at Lund University.
-Between 1969 and 1974, he worked as a lecturer at Chalmers University of Technology and IBM Svenska.
-In 1969, he published a book on computer programming, Modern Cobol, which was republished in four editions between 1969 and 1974.
+Akelius worked at IBM Svenska as a system engineer, teacher, and salesman after having studied engineering and mathematics at Lund University.
+In 1968, he became Sweden's youngest lecturer at Chalmers University of Technology in Gothenburg.
+The following year he published a book on computer programming, Modern Cobol, which was republished in four editions between 1969 and 1974.
 This was followed by another twenty textbooks in Assembly and BASIC, as well as various other technical manuals on operating systems and project management.
+He obtained a degree in IT, also at Lund University, chiefly examined on his own textbooks.

 Career

 Financial advisor

+In 1974, Roger Akelius published a book on how to make large returns using Swedish government bonds, Allt om premieobligationer.
+Instead of interest, the government paid the yield as a lottery.

+The book became a bestseller and made the name Akelius known in Sweden.
+Akelius founded a company with forty employees that issued loans to their clients for acquiring government bonds, published a monthly magazine, and advised and helped acquire premium bonds.

-In 1974, Akelius founded Akelius Skatt, which provided financial advice and services, particularly in mortgaging premium bonds.
-In 1982, Akelius wrote and published Akelius Tax, which explained how people could legally reduce their taxes.
-The book was a best-seller, and Akelius earned a reputation as a "Dr. Ruth of Swedish Tax Avoidance".
-In 1985, Akelius, together with Sievert Larsson, developed a computer program for tax declarations and calculations.
-The computer program was stated to be the main part of Akelius' income.
-Akelius Skatt employed roughly twenty lawyers and thirty programmers.
+In 1982, Roger Akelius released Akelius Skatt, a bestselling book explaining the tax system in a simple way so ordinary people could legally reduce their taxes, earning Akelius the reputation as a "Dr. Ruth of Swedish Tax Avoidance".
+In 1985, Akelius, together with Sievert Larsson, developed a computer program for tax declarations and calculations and founded a company, also called Akelius Skatt.
+The company employed roughly twenty lawyers and thirty programmers and, besides the tax software, offered a weekly tax newsletter to auditors and circa sixty conferences on tax education per year.
+The company expanded by developing professional books and applications for economists, accountants, and lawyers.
 Akelius sold the company in 1994, pivoting to real estate.

+Akelius Insurance Ltd

+In 1987, Roger Akelius founded Akelius Insurance Ltd in Cyprus, selling capital insurance policies as investments.
+The company saw success and grew rapidly, reaching fifty thousand customers and having fifty employees.